 Kids’ Internet Safety

-The Internet provides lots of useful information and fun activities, but the information you find is not always true or up-to-date.
+The Internet provides lots of useful information and fun activities, but the information your child finds is not always true or up-to-date.

-The following kid-friendly search engines should make it easier for you to find good information for any purpose, kid-friendly activities and additional help with your homework.
+The following search engines should make it easier for you to help your child find good information and kid-friendly activities.
 Please note that the library is not responsible for information you find through an Internet search.

 - Never type in your personal information without your parent’s permission.
 This would include your name, phone number, address, school name and location, parent’s name or work location.